Polyvinyl-Records/polyvinyl-records/album.md

 # How to Create Album Pages:
-> Add track metadata, products, digital media to the Album.
+> Add track metadata, products, digital media to an Album.

 ## Getting Started